Then & Now

 2002 - Joseph F. Cook joined the firm.
 Joe's practice in the areas of estate planning and administration, guardianships, and real estate have their basis in over eighteen years of experience as a trust officer with a local bank.

 2005 - Angela J. Prodan joined the firm as a partner.
 Prior to this, she was a partner in another local firm and has spent her career practicing in Windham County.
 As a litigator, she practiced law for over twenty-two years dedicated solely to family and matrimonial law.
 She passed away in 2018.

 2007 - Jonathan D. Secrest joined the firm and became a partner in 2010.
 His practice focuses on wills, trusts, elder law, and real estate.
 A member of the National Academy of Elder Law Attorneys, he is also admitted to practice in New Hampshire.

 Samuel H. Angell also joined the firm in 2007 and became a partner in 2010.
 He has practiced law since 1995, first as a litigator in New York and then as a partner at another local law firm.
 Sam's practice includes real estate, civil litigation, personal injury, criminal defense, family and juvenile law, environmental law, municipal law, workers' compensation and Social Security Disability.

-2018 - Margaret B. York recently joined the law firm Corum Mabie Cook Prodan Angell Secrest & Darrow, P.L.C. as an associate attorney.
+2018 - Margaret B. York joins the law firm Corum Mabie Cook Prodan Angell Secrest & Darrow, P.L.C. as an associate attorney.
 Her practice areas include family law, LGBTQ law, juvenile law, criminal law, and landlord/tenant matters.
 Before joining the firm, she worked as a juvenile defender, handling delinquencies and representing families in abuse and neglect proceedings.
 She also served as a staff attorney for Mercy For Animals, an international animal welfare nonprofit.